-12. NET LOSS PER SHARE
+13. NET (LOSS) EARNINGS PER SHARE

-Basic loss per common share is computed by dividing the net loss for the period by the weighted average number of shares of common stock outstanding during the reporting period.
-Diluted earnings per common share reflects the effects of potentially dilutive securities, which is computed by dividing net loss by the sum of the weighted average number of common shares outstanding and dilutive common shares.
+Basic net (loss) earnings per common share is computed by dividing the net (loss) earnings for the period by the weighted average number of shares of common stock outstanding during the reporting period.
+Diluted net (loss) earnings per common share reflects the effects of potentially dilutive securities, which is computed by dividing net (loss) earnings by the sum of the weighted average number of common shares outstanding and dilutive common shares, which consists of shares underlying stock options, unvested stock awards and purchase rights granted under the employee stock purchase plan.

-A reconciliation of the numerator and denominator used in the calculation of basic and diluted net loss per common share is as follows:
+A reconciliation of the numerator and denominator used in the calculation of basic and diluted net (loss) income per common share is as follows: